 Advantages of ETFs

 ETFs provide exposure to an index or a basket of securities that trade on the exchange like a single stock.
-They offer a number of advantages over traditional open-ended index funds as follows:
+They offer several advantages over traditional open-ended index funds as follows:

 - While redemptions of Index fund units takes place at a fixed NAV price (usually end of day), ETFs offer the convenience of intra-day purchase and sale on the Exchange, to take advantage of the prevailing price, which is close to the actual NAV of the scheme at any point in time.